 If you take the DIY route to managing your money, you can make investment mistakes.
 You don’t know what you don’t know.
 You may think you know enough to invest, but then again there are likely things you missed in your research.
 How invested are you?
 How much time do you devote to your finances every month?
 It’s probably a fraction of what an advisor spends.

 Financial advisors are up to date on the latest rules, trends, and market shifts.
 Financial advisors offer you the insight you can’t get on your own.
-They also provide you the knowledge you didn’t know you didn’t know.
+They also provide you with the knowledge you didn’t know you didn’t know.

 Not only are advisors immersed in the financial markets daily, but Certified Financial Planners also take continuing education classes.

 Setting it and forgetting it, as most DIY investors do, is a big financial mistake.

-He’ll be able to manage your short and long-term goals while balancing your portfolio.
+A financial advisor will be able to manage your short and long-term goals while balancing your portfolio.